EnvisioningSenecaVillage/EnvisioningSenecaVillage.github.io/pages/references.md

 **Archdiocese of New York**.
 1829, 1831, 1835.
 New York Roman Catholic Parish Baptisms.
 [FindMyPast](https://search.findmypast.com/search-world-records/new-york-roman-catholic-parish-baptisms).

+**Baldwin, Peter C**.
+2012. *In the Watches of the Night : Life in the Nocturnal City, 1820-1930*.
+Chicago, IL: University of Chicago Press.

 **Baics, Gergely**.
 2016. *Feeding Gotham: The Political Economy and Geography of Food in New York, 1790–1860.* Princeton, NJ: Princeton University Press.

 **Bolster, W. Jeffrey**.
 1998. *Black Jacks: African American Seamen in the Age of Sail.* Cambridge, MA: Harvard University Press.

 **Bradley, David Henry**.
 1956. *A History of the A.M.E.
 Zion Church.
 Vol. Part I: 1796-1872.* Nashville, TN: The Parthenon Press.
 Electronic version available at [Internet Archive](https://archive.org/details/historyofamezion00brad/page/n3/mode/2up).

+**Brown, Kathleen M**.
+2009. *Foul Bodies: Cleanliness in Early America*.
+New Haven, CT: Yale University Press.

 **Cantwell, Anne-Marie and Diana di Zerega Wall**.
 2001. *Unearthing Gotham: The Archaeology of New York City.* New Haven, CT: Yale University Press.